collabscore/documents/case-music-infoset.md

 ### Benefit 2 : less dependence on syntactic idiosyncrasies

 There exist many ways to encode a same score.
 This does complicate parsing and interpretation of score content.
 Here, the MCI would act as an abstract level where encoding practices would disappear in favor of a more *canonical* representation.
+Several immediate practical impacts

+  - ability to *compare* scores much more easily
+  - versioning and evolution management

 > This issue appeared in the early days of XML when it becames a "language" of choice for data storage
 > and exchange.
 The W3C felt the need, *after* the recommendation of XML syntax, to define the so-called